 The problem with shrugging the shoulders in a straight up and down line is that it actually puts the primary focus on the “levator scapulae” rather than the trapezius itself.

-To get the traps fully engaged, the weight has to be shrugged in the horizontal plane, rather than solely up/down.
+To get the traps fully engaged, the weight has to be shrugged in both the vertical and horizontal planes, rather than solely up/down.
 The key is to use a shrug where your shoulders are being shrugged up and backward at the same time.

 If you look closely at the trap diagram above, you can actually trace the directionality of the muscle fibers in the upper traps and see how they run -- diagonally upward and toward the spine (horizontally).